Is Your Corporate Culture The Root Cause Of Bad Meetings?

 When an organization’s culture is one where senior leaders must be present at every meeting, not only is it an example of hierarchy for the sake of hierarchy, it is ultimately slowing down the growth and evolution of the organization itself.
 It is likely harming the development of team members, too.

-Becoming open to such a scenario is a healthier way of operating, and ultimately it can not only improve employee engagement, it can help the organization cook up new ideas outside of the senior leadership team.
+Becoming open to such a scenario is a healthier way of operating, and ultimately it can not only improve employee engagement, but it can also help the organization cook up new ideas outside of the senior leadership team.

 As Stephen Covey once wrote, “An empowered organization is one in which individuals have the knowledge, skill, desire, and opportunity to personally succeed in a way that leads to collective organizational success.”